aws-samples/terraform-aws-sap-netweaver-on-hana/README.md

-# AWS SAP NetWeaver on HANA Module
+# SAP NetWeaver on HANA Module

 A Terraform module that will create the the following AWS Resources to build and deploy a SAP NetWeaver on HANA Solution.